KEP-5547: Integrate Workload APIs with Job Controller

 Unit tests

-• ownerReferences on controller-created Workload and PodGroup match the expected structure:
+• ownerReferences on controller-created objects match the expected structure:

 Integration tests

-We will add the following integration tests to the Job controller https://github.com/kubernetes/kubernetes/blob/v1.35.0/test/integration/job/job_test.go:
+We will add the following integration tests to the Job controller (test/integration/job/job_test.go):

-• Gang Scheduling Lifecycle Test (create, update, delete Job, verify Workload and PodGroup creation, verify pods have schedulingGroup, verify Job deletion cascades to Workload and PodGroup deletion)
+• Lifecycle test for both Basic and Gang Jobs (create, update, delete Job; verify Workload and PodGroup are materialized, pods have schedulingGroup, and Job deletion cascades to Workload/PodGroup deletion).

-• Failure Recovery Test (create Job with Workload API unavailable, verify Job controller retries, verify Workload is eventually created)
+• Failure Recovery test (create a Job while the Workload API is unavailable, verify the controller retries and the Workload is eventually created).

-• Feature gate disable/enable (Jobs work without Workload/PodGroup creation (Jobs with ownerReferences managed by higher-level controllers do not create Workload/PodGroup))
+• Feature gate disable/enable (Jobs work without Workload/PodGroup creation).

-• Jobs created by CronJob get one Workload and one PodGroup per Job:
+• Jobs created by CronJob get one Workload and one PodGroup per Job, and these are GC’d when the Job completes or is deleted.

-• When a Job is suspended, pods are deleted but Workload and PodGroup remain.
-For alpha, check that on resume, the same Workload/PodGroup are used and pods are recreated with correct schedulingGroup
+• When a Job is suspended, pods are deleted but Workload/PodGroup remain; on resume the same Workload/PodGroup are used and pods are recreated with the correct schedulingGroup.

-• Verify controller-created Workload/PodGroup has the correct owner references
+• Verify controller-created Workload/PodGroup have the correct owner references.

 e2e tests

-• End-to-end gang scheduling, all pods scheduled together or none
+• End-to-end gang scheduling: all pods are scheduled together or none.

-• Failure scenarios, i.e., insufficient resources for gang, partial failures
+• Failure scenarios, e.g., insufficient resources for a gang, partial failures.

 Graduation Criteria